 Counselling Directory also provide support for those trying to find an appropriate counselling service.

-That in mind, all counsellors are different, so ask them to describe their approach in your first session and decide if that will work with you.
+All counsellors are different, so ask them to describe their approach in your first session and decide if that will work with you.
 And do keep letting them know if you have any ideas about what you think would help, e.g. shorter silences, more creative techniques, more feedback etc.

 How many counselling sessions will I have?
 And how long do I have to wait for it?